YunoHost/doc/pages/01.administrate/06.overview/12.security/security.md

 ! **WARNING:** Following those instructions requires advanced knowledge of system administration.

+!!!! **TIP** Never close your current SSH connection before checking that your alterations work.
+Test your new configuration by opening a new terminal or window.
+That way, you can undo your alterations if anything goes wrong.

 ### SSH authentication via key

 By default, the SSH authentication uses the administration password.
 Deactivating this kind of authentication and replacing it by a key mechanism is advised.